AemikaChow/DATASOURCE/README.md

 - &nbsp;**Design Attributes**: the attributes used in the process of garment design, *e.g.* shirt cuff, shirt collar *etc*;
 - &nbsp;**Retail Attributes**: the attributes used in the process of retail, *e.g.*  parka, windbreaker *etc*.

 If you have problems with a specific dataset shows below, please kindly contact its authors.
-For quick check, you can also see the [memo version](https://drive.google.com/open?id=1ucwMgee0Df1P--cDHQR9XdcPPuMjgaSt) &copy;
+For a quick check, you can also see my own [memo version](https://drive.google.com/open?id=1ucwMgee0Df1P--cDHQR9XdcPPuMjgaSt) &copy;

 ## 0. &nbsp;Parsing
 For semantic segmentation, object detection, instance segmentation, polygon detection, and *etc*.